fernandopro/readme/tarokki-restriction/README.txt

 == Changelog ==

+= 2.15 =
+* Improvement: The Carbon Fields library has been updated to version 3.6.5.

 = 2.14 =
 * Fixed: Translation domain now loads correctly on init to prevent early loading notice in WordPress 6.7+